NelsonGomesNeto/Competitive-Programming/Algorithms and Data Structures/README.md

   * [Three Blocks Palindrome](https://codeforces.com/contest/1335/problem/E2) (Awesome left and right precalculation; NICE)
   * [Discrete Centrifugal Jumps](https://codeforces.com/contest/1407/problem/D) (Stack trick to precalculate the jumps; NICE (there's also a very simple DP after tehe))
   * [Searchlights](https://codeforces.com/contest/1408/problem/D) (Very accumulated maximum, focus on rx <= sx and ry <= sy hehe)
+  * [Altas Aventuras](https://thehuxley.com/problem/190) (Incredibly tricky precomputation.
+You MUST experiment with the problem BEFORE trying to solve it because we need to reframe the problem to see the precomputation.)

 ## Knapsack
 * #### Problems